 Some of the real estate investors I spoke with shared a concern about Trump’s promise to reduce the size of the Federal government and its potential effect on our area.
 First of all, such promises come with every Republican administration.
 Every Republican President temporarily freezes government hiring – just like Trump did in January.
 Even if he would prove to be more effective in reducing the size of the government workforce than his predecessors, the negative effects are likely to be negligible.

-First, less that 15% of our local workforce is employed by the Federal Government.
+First, less than 15% of our local workforce is employed by the Federal Government.
 The DC area is in fact only the fourth metropolitan area with the largest federal workforce.
 It trails Colorado Springs, Virginia Beach and Honolulu.
 Even the most dramatic reduction would be incremental and is unlikely to affect real estate prices.

 Second, Trump has called for an increased defense budget that would boost local defense contractors.
 The list of the companies that would benefit extends way beyond Boeing, Lockheed Martin, and BAE.
 All of them are headquartered in the DC area, by the way.
 It has also the potential to pump up other industries with a heavy presence in the DC area.
 One example of such an industry is biotech that often relies on the government contracts including those with the military.
 The bottom line is that any potential reduction in the government workforce will be offset by the growth in the local employers that are indirectly dependent on the government spending.
 It might be ironic, but is definitely beneficial for the DC real estate market and its economy.